 The Huawei Watch 2 has recently seen a price cut to £199/$239, down from its original RRP of £329/£299.
 That's usually enough to spark rumours of a new version incoming, but the company has confirmed that while it is working on one it is in no rush to launch it.

-When is the Huawei Watch 3 release date?
+When will the Huawei Watch 3 be released?

-Another patent approved by the WIPO is for sensors that allow you to use your hand rather than the smartwatch's small screen for drawing gestures.
+On a slightly different note, a separate patent approved by the WIPO seems to showcase sensors that’ll allow you to use your hand - rather than the smartwatch's small screen - for drawing gestures.